ron2015schmitt/Mathematiques-old/doc/feature-schedule/README.md

 ### Possibilities
 * investigate use of [swap](https://en.cppreference.com/w/cpp/algorithm/swap)
 * investigate use of [multi-threading](https://en.cppreference.com/w/cpp/thread/thread)
+* new functions
+  * spherical harmonics
+* Support other division algebras data types
+   * Octonions
 * Graded algebras, such as Clifford Algebras
    * use of Clifford Algebra for Computer Graphics applications
-* Support other division algebras data types
-   * Quarternions
-   * Octonions
 * Create a [new Programming language](topics/newlanguage.md) based on Mathématiques

 ### New C++ features